janfait/mappforce/README.md

 Before MappForce becomes operational, you have to run the */storage/run_migration.php* file.
 This will initialize the database with default settings which can be edited in UI later.
 Also, it will make a copy of the existing database and store it with a timestamp value as a separate file as a backup.
 **Remove of otherwise protect the run_migration.php file when deploying in production.** Running this file again will erase your existing database and replace it with a new instance.

-#### Folder access
+#### Folder access, Virtual Host

+Point your virtual host's document root into the /public folder.
-Make sure the sqlite database in the project /storage folder is writeable
+Make sure the sqlite database in the project /storage folder is writeable, your hosting does not allow access to the root folder and other security settings.

 ### 1\.
 Requirements